-The Elementary stage exams have two phases.
-Each phase lasts up to five minutes.
-In the first phase, the Topic discussion, the candidate has a conversation with the examiner on a topic of personal interest which they have prepared before the exam.
+The Elementary stage exams have two tasks.
+Each task lasts up to five minutes.
+In the first task, the Topic discussion, the candidate has a conversation with the examiner on a topic of personal interest which they have prepared some weeks before the exam.
 The candidate gives a completed topic form to the examiner.
-The candidate can make their own form or use the Trinity form.
 The examiner will use the topic form to ask questions about the topic the candidate has chosen to talk about.

-In the second phase, the Conversation, the examiner and candidate have two short discussions about two of the subject areas listed for the conversation.
-The examiner will start the conversation.
+In the second task, the Conversation, the examiner and candidate have two short discussions about two of the subject areas listed for the conversation.
+The examiner will start the conversation and the candidate is encouraged to join in.

-The Topic phase
+The Topic discussion overview